TheDankDork/CheckMate/PRD.md

 Grounding can also have separate pricing/quotas; the official pricing page describes billing/limits for “Grounding with Google Search.”

-This is why the PRD makes grounding optional and fail-soft.

 ## Tooling plan: use Gemini first, but keep deterministic fallbacks
-You asked to “use these tools if possible if Gemini cannot replace its job.”
-The division below keeps Gemini central, but does not force Gemini to do tasks it cannot do (e.g., TLS certificate verification) or tasks where determinism is a demo advantage.

 ### Extraction and page packaging
 *   Use **Beautiful Soup** for HTML parsing and text extraction.
 It’s designed to parse HTML (even imperfect markup) into a tree and extract content; this is the cleanest way to generate consistent `clean_text` inputs for Gemini.